NO ONE SHOULD GET HEP‑B

 4-5 TIMES

-more likely to get vaccinated when a strong recommendation is given by an HCP
+more likely to get vaccinated when a strong recommendation is given by an HCP§

 What a strong recommendation could sound like:

 Based on your age, you were likely not vaccinated for hepatitis B as a child.
-Hepatitis B can lead to serious health issues, including liver cancer.§ It is now recommended that all eligible adults get vaccinated.
+Hepatitis B can lead to serious health issues, including liver cancer.|| It is now recommended that all eligible adults get vaccinated.
 I strongly recommend you get vaccinated today.”

-Per the CDC: If your patient lacks documentation of hepatitis B vaccination history, this vaccine can be administered.1
+Per the CDC: If your patient lacks documentation of hepatitis B vaccination history, vaccine can be administered.1

-§For most people, HBV clears on its own.
-But for those who don’t clear the virus, it can cause liver cancer.
-From 2018–2022, there were an estimated 13,000–22,000 cases of acute hepatitis B annually; some may progress to chronic hepatitis B and potentially life-threatening consequences.1,8-10
+||For most people, HBV clears on its own.
+But for those who don’t clear the virus, it can progress to chronic hepatitis B and potentially life-threatening consequences such as liver cancer.
+From 2018–2022, there were an estimated 13,000–22,000 cases of acute hepatitis B annually in the US.7-9

 3: PROTECT